-Browse through the sections below to read about and view videos showing various conditions of the eyes, tear ducts and eyelids and their treatment
+Browse through the sections below to read about and view photos and videos showing various conditions of the eyes, tear ducts and eyelids and their treatment

 Too much upper eyelid skin can sometimes hang down over the eyes resulting in a tired, or angry appearance.
+This condition is now as dermatochalasis.
 When severe, this can cause the upper eye lid lashes to curl in and scratch the surface of the eye causing irritation.
 Sometimes the loose upper eye lid skin can even block a person's vision.

 Lower blepharoplasty